HiFlow: Training-free High-Resolution Image Generation with Flow-Aligned Guidance: Related work

 \subsection{High-resolution image generation.}

 High-resolution image generation with diffusion models has gained increasing popularity in recent years.
-Several studies~\cite{guo2024make,hoogeboom2023simple,liu2024linfusion,ren2024ultrapixel,teng2023relay,zheng2024any} have proposed training or fine-tuning existing T2I diffusion models to enhance their capability for high-resolution image generation.
+Several studies~\cite{guo2024make,hoogeboom2023simple,liu2024linfusion,ren2024ultrapixel,teng2023relay,zheng2024any,zhang2025diffusion,yu2025urae} have proposed training or fine-tuning existing T2I diffusion models to enhance their capability for high-resolution image generation.
 However, it remains a challenging task due to the scarcity of high-resolution training data and the substantial computational resources required for modeling such data.
-Another line of research~\cite{zhang2021designing,dong2015image,liang2021swinir,wang2021real,dai2019second,wu2022voxurf} employs super-resolution techniques to upscale the resolution of generated base-resolution images in a workflow manner.
-Nevertheless, the quality of generated images via this approach heavily depends on the initial quality of the base-resolution images and the performance of the super-resolution models.
-Recent efforts have focused on training-free strategies~\cite{he2023scalecrafter,du2024demofusion,huang2024fouriscale,bar2023multidiffusion,jin2024training,zhang2023hidiffusion,lee2023syncdiffusion,kim2024diffusehigh, qiu2024freescale, du2024max, shi2024resmaster} that modify the inference strategies of diffusion models for high-resolution generation.
+Another line of researchs~\cite{zhang2021designing,dong2015image,liang2021swinir,wang2021real,dai2019second} employs super-resolution techniques to upscale the resolution of generated low-resolution images.
+Nevertheless, the quality of generated images via this approach heavily depends on the initial quality of the low-resolution images and the performance of the super-resolution model.
+Recent efforts have focused on training-free strategies~\cite{he2023scalecrafter,du2024demofusion,huang2024fouriscale,bar2023multidiffusion,jin2024training,zhang2023hidiffusion,lee2023syncdiffusion,kim2024diffusehigh, qiu2024freescale, du2024max, shi2024resmaster,wu2025megafusion} that modify the inference strategies of diffusion models for low-resolution generation.
 For instance, HiDiffusion~\cite{zhang2023hidiffusion} suggests reshaping features in the outermost blocks of the U-Net architecture to match the training size in deeper blocks.
-DiffuseHigh~\cite{kim2024diffusehigh} upscales the base-resolution generation result and re-denoises it under the structural guidance of the Discrete Wavelet Transform (DWT).
-FreeScale~\cite{qiu2024freescale} combines a cascade upscaling strategy with scale attention fusion to achieve ultra-high-resolution generation.
-I-Max~\cite{du2024max} projects the high-resolution flow into the low-resolution space, enabling training-free high-resolution image generation with Rectified Flow Transformers for the first time.
-However, their results exhibit unsatisfactory visual quality or limited performance on the Rectified Flow T2I models due to the lack of effective flow guidance during high-resolution generation.
-Our method effectively aligns the high-resolution sampling flow with the reference flow, guiding the high-resolution flow to synthesize rich and reasonable details while maintaining a coherent structure, thereby achieving high-resolution generation with superior image quality.
+DiffuseHigh~\cite{kim2024diffusehigh} upscales the low-resolution generation result and re-denoises it under the structural guidance from the Discrete Wavelet Transform.
+I-Max~\cite{du2024max} projects the high-resolution flow into the low-resolution space, enabling training-free high-resolution image generation with flow models.
+Many existing training-free methods~\cite{he2023scalecrafter, huang2024fouriscale, zhang2023hidiffusion, qiu2024freescale,jin2024training} are inherently entangled with model-specific internal features, limiting their generalizability across different architectures.
+Others~\cite{du2024demofusion,kim2024diffusehigh,shi2024resmaster,du2024max} lack effective guidance throughout the high-resolution generation process, including exhibiting distributional discrepancy in the selection of structure guidance anchors and the neglect of detail synthesis guidance, resulting in artifact emergence and decreased detail fidelity.